anoobbacker/brilliant-pala/screening-mock/biology/018-plasma-membrane-statements.md

 Therefore:
 - Plasma membrane: flexible, oily, dynamic, with protein gates.
 - Cell wall (plants, fungi, bacteria): rigid, mainly cellulose in plants.

+## Answer in one line
+2 statements are correct: B and C.

 ---